 - The 60's Batman series had Catwoman in a black leather catsuit.
 In the comics at the time (and indeed for decades afterwards), the character usually favored purple outfits.
 It wasn't until the 21st century that she adopted black as her primary color scheme in the comics.

-- Mike Peterson, the only vaguely "superhero-ish" character from Season One Agents Of SHIELD, wears a black SHIELD-issued bodysuit.
+- Mike Peterson, the only vaguely "superhero-ish" character from Season One , wears a black SHIELD-issued bodysuit before switching it.

 - Blackout's "costume" is basically a black shirt with a black duster.

 - Tokumei Sentai Go Busters was the first Super Sentai series to feature the heroes in leather outfits instead of the traditional spandex, though the costumes do still contain a lot of color in addition to the black.
-Allegedly, this was done to appeal to American audiences when the show was inevitably adapted into a Power Rangers installment, though in a twist of Irony, it turns out that Power Rangers Dino Charge is only using a few select parts of Go-Busters for the show.
+Allegedly, this was done to appeal to American audiences when the show was inevitably adapted into a Power Rangers installment, though in a twist of Irony, it turns out that Go-Busters was passed over, due to low toy sales in Japan.

-- While not black, the Flash's costume in the 2014 series is much darker than the comic book version, mainly because of difficulty with filming bright red colors in Real Life.
+- While not black, the Flash's costume in the 2014 series is noticeably darker than the comic book version, mainly because of difficulty with filming bright red colors in Real Life, and has reduced yellow elements and a red Chest Insignia.
 When the Reverse-Flash shows up, his costume is partially yellow, but actually does have black for its bottom half and gloves.

 - The DVD-only Strong Bad Email "comic book movie" refers to this as "Leatherquest 2000."